jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 from MEGAN at species level (generated [above](#r721-megan-running)) and a database of taxa with their 'sources'.

-To generate the database or oral taxa, I used the steps outlined in the notebook `02-scripts.backup/013-Organism_Isolation_Source_Database_Generation.Rmd`.
+To generate the database of oral taxa, I used the steps outlined in the notebook `02-scripts.backup/013-Organism_Isolation_Source_Database_Generation.Rmd`.